Paschou-Lab/ReAct/README.md

 Some GWAS summary statistics include fields specifying the sample sizes for each SNP.
 If column headers `nCase` and `nControl` are found in the input, ReAct will use values from these two columns instead of sample sizes specified by parameter file for more accurate results.

 The implementation has been tested on Linux (CentOS Linux 7 (Core)) and Mac OS (Mac OS X EI Capitan).
-**This is a rather preliminary implementation.
-Please contact us if you identify any bug when using this version of ReACt and we will keep improving.
-Please also let us know if you have any questions regarding this readme file.
-Thank you for understanding.**
+**Please contact us if you identify any bugs while using this version of ReACt.**

 For individual module specifics: